civican/legisinfo/44-1/bills/C-49/bill_text.md

 any ship or vessel within a class of ships or vessels prescribed under paragraph (4)(c). (**ouvrage en mer**)

-> **Explanatory Note**:
-> Existing text of the definitions:
-> *Existing Text*:
-> > **authorization** means an authorization issued under paragraph 138(1)(b). (**autorisation**)
-> > **declaration** means a declaration referred to in subsection 139.1(1). (**déclaration**)
-> > **marine installation or structure**
-> > includes
-> > any ship, including any ship used for construction, production or diving or for geotechnical or seismic work,
-> > any offshore drilling unit, including a mobile offshore drilling unit,
-> > any production platform, subsea installation, pipeline as defined in section 135, pumping station, living accommodation, storage structure or loading or landing platform, and
-> > any other work, or work within a class of works, prescribed under paragraph (4)(a); but
-> > does not include
-> > any vessel, including any supply vessel, standby vessel, shuttle tanker or seismic chase vessel, that provides any supply or support services to a ship, installation, structure, work or anything else described in paragraph (a), unless the vessel is within a class of vessels that is prescribed under paragraph (4)(b), or
-> > any ship or vessel within a class of ships or vessels prescribed under paragraph (4)(c). (**ouvrage en mer**)

 ### Section 88

 Subsection 205.003(1) of the Act is replaced by the following:

 ### Section 205.003

-  **(1)** This Part applies to and in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum, **or for the purposes of offshore renewable energy projects**, within the offshore area.
+  **(1)** This Part applies to and in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum, or for the purposes of offshore renewable energy projects, within the offshore area.

-> **Explanatory Note**:
-> Existing text of subsection 205.003(1):
-> *Existing Text*:
-> > This Part applies to and in respect of a workplace that is situated within the offshore area for the purposes of the exploration or drilling for — or the production, conservation or processing of — petroleum within the offshore area.

 ### Section 89